eliasmattern/PsyTestPro/README.md

 ## :gem: Key Features

-### :microscope: Experiment Creation:
+### :microscope: Suite Creation:

-Users can easily create experiments by specifying the tasks they want to include and setting up a schedule for when each task should be executed.
+Users can easily create suites by specifying the tasks they want to include and setting up a schedule for when each task should be executed.

 ### :wrench: Customizable Tasks:

-For each task within an experiment, users have the flexibility to select their own scripts, allowing for a wide range of experimental designs and functionalities.
+For each task within a suite, users have the flexibility to select their own scripts, allowing for a wide range of experimental designs and functionalities.

 ### :calendar: Schedule Management: